uchicago-2025-capp30122/30122-project-andes-indus-analytics/milestones/milestone2.md

 ## Preliminary Project Plan
 <b>Census data management:</b>

-We will gather data from the Census API.
-We have already verified the information is available for 18 Public Use Microdata Areas PUMA of the city for which we will calculate socieconomic indicators.
+We will retrive data from the Census API.
+We have already verified the information is available for 18 Public Use Microdata Areas PUMA of the city (from 2021 onwards) for which we will calculate socieconomic indicators.
 Our primary focus is to characterize the city's PUMA's areas in terms of socioeconomic status, predominant ethnicity, school-aged population, and the percentage of NEET (Not in Education, Employment, or Training) youth.
 To achieve this, we will build spatial clustering indicators, which will require cleaning the collected data and constructing comparable, clustered integration variables to interoperate and merge with the rest of the datasets.
+This key variables will be code for each one of the 18 PUMAs to study.

 <b>School data:</b>